Tal Itzhaki: Awards and Citations

 And on the production of Inherit the Wind, which she designed for the Haifa Theatre, theatre critic Elyakim Yaron wrote in the same paper: "It is impossible to imagine Gazit's direction of the play, especially in those parts in which a huge theatrical and spectacular momentum is required, without his fertile cooperation with his stage designer, Tali Itzhaki.
 Her impressive stage design indeed enables a show of such theatrical extension.
 Her design managed to successfully create a magnificent integration of that atmosphere of distinct American background, and a clear conception of a huge and impressive space.
 The aesthetic neatness of the set, which wonderfully combines the brown wooden colors with the classical white structure of columns and banisters, is a delight for the eye.
-And indeed the director uses this framework well, when he sits on the upper balconies the town's citizents attending the trial.
+And indeed the director uses this framework well, when he sits on the upper balconies the town's citizens attending the trial.
 And this excellent stage picture is yet complemented by the beautiful costumes."